-The following table sets forth our capitalization as of June 30, 1999, (1) on a historical basis, (2) as adjusted to reflect the sale of \$100,000,000 of convertible notes at an assumed offering price of 100% of principal amount, and
+The following table sets forth our capitalization as of June 30, 1999,

-(3) as further adjusted to reflect the sale of 1,000,000 shares of our common stock at an assumed offering price of \$36.50 per share and the application of the estimated proceeds, in each case net of our estimated offering expenses and the underwriters' discounts and commissions.
+(1) on a historical basis, (2) as adjusted to reflect the sale of \$120,000,000 of convertible notes, and (3) as further adjusted to reflect the sale of 1,000,000 shares of our common stock at \$39.00 per share and the application of the estimated proceeds, in each case net of our estimated offering expenses and the underwriters' discounts and commissions.
 You should read this table together with our financial statements and notes thereto and other financial and operating data included elsewhere in this prospectus or incorporated by reference into this prospectus.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations".